-Advance tickets are $30 and will be available at the Waldron Wellness Center and online at Eventbrite.
+Advance tickets are $30 and are available at the Waldron Wellness Center and online at Eventbrite.
 Tickets will be available the day of the tour for $40 at the homes.

 Proceeds from the tour benefit the Mountain Valley Charitable Foundation which focuses its efforts and resources on projects and activities that sustain and enhance the quality of life in eastern Montgomery County.
 Examples of the Foundation’s work include: the renovation of abandoned buildings for community use, awarding scholarships to local students and providing grants to nonprofit organizations and schools.
 In all of its activities, the foundation is dedicated to fostering a sense of community and special identity.
 Every Holiday Home Tour ticket holder will play a part in this vital community strengthening.

-For more information or to donate, contact Charlotte Hawes:
+For more information or to donate, contact us:

 The Barnett House c.
 1805 (Big Spring Farm)